 - Long term positive impacts for tourism through protection and enhancement of World Heritage values and improved visitor experience of a rodent free World Heritage Area.

-There is a clear and demonstrated need for the REP based on documented evidence of significant impacts of rodents both globally and on LHI at the species and ecosystem level, even in the presence of ongoing rodent control.
-There are unacceptable consequences of failing to proceed with the REP.
+There has been a clear and demonstrated need for the REP based on documented evidence of significant impacts of rodents both globally and on LHI at the species and ecosystem level, even in the presence of ongoing rodent control.
+The consequences of failing to proceed with the REP were considered unacceptable.

-The REP is essential and beneficial.
+The REP has been essential and beneficial.
 Risks have been addressed through proposed mitigation to the point where they are considered to be very low.
-Any potential impacts are localised and short term and far exceeded by the benefits that will be provided by implementation of the REP. Potential impacts of the REP are also considerably less than the ongoing impact of failing to proceed.
+Any potential impacts were localised and short term and far exceeded by the benefits that will arise after the implementation of the REP. Potential impacts of the REP were also considerably less than the ongoing impacts of failing to proceed.

 Jones H. P., Holmes N. D., Butchart S. H., Tershy B. R., Kappes P. J., Corkery I., Aguirre-Monoz A., Armstrong D. P., Bonnaud E., Burbidge A. A., Campbell K., Courchamp F., Cowan P. E., Cuthbert R. J., Ebbert S., Genovesi P., Howald G. R., Keitt B. S., Kress S. W., Miskelly C. M., Oppel S., Poncet S., Rauzon M. J., Rocamora G., Russell J. C., Samaniego-Herrera A., Seddon P. J., Spatz D. R., Towns D. R. and Croll D. A. (2016) Invasive mammal eradication on islands results in substantial conservation gains.
 PNAS 113, 4033-8